tkilminster/pacman/README.md

 # Pac-Man
 Pac-Man in C++ using OpenGL.
-For any additional information or just for interest-sake please view the [fullreport](https://github.com/tkilminster/pacman/blob/master/pacman_report.pdf "View Report").
+For any additional information or just for interest-sake please view the [full report](https://github.com/tkilminster/pacman/blob/master/pacman_report.pdf "View Report").

 ## Dependencies
 * **libpng** used for the binding and viewing of the png sprites